carolzhou/multiPhATE/README.md

 #### RUNNING PHATE AS AN "EMBARASSINGLY PARALLEL" CODE

-Pipeline outputs are written to user-specified output subdirectories (specified in your multiPhate.config file, and in the auto-generated myGenomeName_phate.config files, one for each genome).
-In this way, multiPhATE may be set up to run in parallel on any number of nodes of a compute cluster without fear of clashes in writing results.
+Pipeline outputs are written to user-specified output subdirectories (specified in your multiPhate.config file, and in the auto-generated myGenomeName_phate.config files, one for each genome specified in multiPhate.config).
+In this way, multiPhATE may be set up to run multiple instances of PhATE in parallel on any number of nodes of a compute cluster without fear of clashes in writing results.
 Implementing a code in parallel is system dependent; a parallel version of multiPhATE is not provided in the distribution.
-In the case that you have programming expertise at hand, parallelization may be implemented within the multiPhate.py script, upon execution of phate_runPipeline.py over the list of genomes; at this point in the code, the execution of run_phate.py can be distributed among threads or processors.
-Alternatively, multiPhATE could be run as multiple processes, each with a single genome per node (ie, one genome listed per multiPhate.config file) on a high-performance computing system, whereby each instance of multiPhATE is distributed to a different compute node.
-In this case you will need to disable the multiPhate.log file to avoid I/O contention among the parallel processes; within multiPhate.py, set HPC = True.
+In the case that you have programming expertise at hand, parallelization may be implemented within the multiPhate.py script, upon execution of phate_runPipeline.py over the list of genomes; at this point in the code, the execution of phate_runPipeline.py can be distributed among threads or processors.
+Alternatively, multiple instances of multiPhATE could each be distributed to a different compute node (ie, one genome listed per multiPhate.config file) on a high-performance computing system.
+In this case you will need to disable the multiPhate.log file to avoid I/O contention among the parallel multiPhATE processes; within multiPhate.py, set HPC = True.

 #### FURTHER RECOMMENDATIONS